-Miami Marathon Race Week
+Miami Marathon Race Week (video)

 Image credit: Miami New Times

-#3 Stretch – with reduced activity this week you may be feeling a little tight.
+With reduced activity this week you may be feeling a little tight.
 Break out the foam roller and get in the sauna and or hot tub and stretch your whole body a few times after your easy runs this week.

-The important things are to write out your goals in a positive light, meaning avoid statements like “I hope I don’t quit.”
-Instead, write I will run at my goal race pace from aid station to aid station” or “I will hold 8:15 minute miles for my last 3 miles.”
+Instead, write “I will run at my goal race pace from aid station to aid station” or “I will hold 8:15 minute miles for my last 3 miles.”

 Run Pace Chart

 Then, I would include goal finishing times based on solid training paces and heart rates you know you can achieve, so you aren’t guessing your finishing time.
 Then announce it to your friends and on social media!

 I know, I know, you’re super human and can get by on 5 hours of sleep.
 Wrong!!!

 You can do this a few time a week, but if you are consistently sleeping 5 hours or less a night you’re being less productive and sacrificing good performance from your body and brain.